MaanooAk/la16/README.md

 # La16

-La16 (Language 2016) is small compiler of a subset of C languaage to the mixal assemply language.
+La16 (Language 2016) is small compiler of a subset of C language to the Mixal assembly language.

+A fork of La16 named [La17](https://github.com/tbozinis/la17) has been developed.

 ## Features